 From 1990-99, there were 38 shark attacks on divers…. worldwide.
 From 2000-2009, the number was 34.
 (Source).
 About twenty percent of those attacks were fatal.

 The yearly average number of deaths from 2001-10 from shark attacks are 4.3 per year.
 (Source).
-The chance of a shark attack while scuba diving is almost nil.
+The chance of a shark attack while scuba diving is almost non-existent.

 You stand a much better chance of dying from food poisoning or choking by eating dinner at a 5 star restaurant.
+Shark attacks scuba diver is a headline that is about as rare as man bites dog.
 So let’s talk about things that are truly more risky than getting attacked by sharks.